Brooklyn flood map & planning overlays

 Does Brooklyn have a train station?

 Yes - Brooklyn has 1 train station: Hawkesbury River Station.
-The suburb is served by 34 bus stops and 3 ferry terminals.
+It is also served by 35 bus stops and 3 ferry terminals.

 Do I need a planning report for a Brooklyn property?